All Episodes

 It was to break private sector health insurance so thoroughly that only the government could fix it once and for all by begrudgingly, regretfully having to provide insurance.

-Look at those mean, rotten, nasty corporate.
+Look at those mean, rotten, nasty corporations.

 Look what they're doing.

-We come up with a great health care plan that's going to reduce people's premiums and Expand their coverage.
+We come up with a great health care plan that's going to reduce people's premiums and expand their coverage.

 And look at them.